draperj/GraphQLSummit/GraphQLSummitDay2.md

 ---
 * 200+ engineers work w/ GraphQL
 * Public and Internal Schema + Enterprise
-* Graphql is atype system to express posibilities
+* Graphql is a type system to express posibilities
 * Declarative for clients
 * Best way to mititgate breakines changes we dont know about yet
 * Build APIs that are easier to reason about (easier to use)